awsdocs/aws-doc-sdk-examples/go/ec2/README.md

 ok      PATH 6.593s
 ```

-If you want to see any log messages, enter the following.
+To see any log messages, enter the following.

 `go test -test.v`

-You should see some additional log messages.
+You should see additional log messages.
 The last two lines should be similar to the previous output shown.

 Copyright Amazon.com, Inc. or its affiliates.
 All Rights Reserved.
 SPDX-License-Identifier: Apache-2.0